Tinram/MySQL-Brute/README.md

 Brute force a MySQL user using a wordlist file.

 MySQL Brute was created for localhost account recovery: where the root account is inaccessible and an ordinary user password is lost.
+PLESK-managed MySQL is a candidate.

 ## OS